MatthieuL78/mario_like/readme.md

 # Mario like
 Try to make a mario like game in Ruby.
 I am using the following gems :
-* Gosu : For making the game
+* Gosu : To make the game
-* byebug : For debugging
+* byebug : Debugging
+* rubocop : Correction

 ## To-do list
 * Collision of the character